- Hangar C, Cape Canaveral Space Force Station

 Since the Pershing II was so much more accurate than earlier versions, it was considered capable of causing at least as much damage to a specific target while carrying a smaller warhead.
 For this reason, the Pershing II was outfitted with a nuclear device capable of 50 kilotons, compared to the 400 kiloton device carried by the Pershing I.

-The first Pershing II test launch occurred on 22 July 1982 at Cape Canaveral Air Force Station Launch Complex 16.
+The first Pershing II test launch occurred on 22 July 1982 at Cape Canaveral Space Force Station Launch Complex 16.
 A total of six Pershing IIs were launched in just one day, setting the record for land-based same-day launches at the Cape.

 Treaty with Russia